noaione/yuusha-shoukan-ln/sources/v07/chapter2.md

 [?!]

-Seeing me with a bloody nose, Kuro and Isis-san flusteredly rushed over towards me...Aaaahhhh?!
+Seeing me with a bloody nose, Kuro and Isis-san flusteredly rushed over towards me...
+Aaaahhhh?!
 Stop right theeeeeeerrrreee!
 In all sorts of ways, I’m already reaching my limits!!!
 And thus, after Kuro puts her hand over my face, the blood instantly stopped, and at the same time as Isis-san turned around to guide us, I felt my body being lifted with one hand.
 Or rather... she just easily lifted me,